helidon-io/helidon/docs/modules/webserver/webserver.md

 `big-file.html.gz` after the logical resource has been resolved by the normal static-content rules.

 The feature is enabled by default.
-The default ordered sidecar entries are `br -> br` and `gzip -> gz`.
+The default sidecar entries are `br -> br` and `gzip -> gz`.
 A custom `pre-compressed-encodings` map replaces the defaults, so include `br` and `gzip` explicitly if they should remain available.
 An explicitly empty `pre-compressed-encodings` map disables sidecar